NicolasImagawa/e-commerce-sales-pipeline/cloud/README.md

 > [!TIP]
 > If needed, the EC2 instance can be accessed through VSCode via the extension [Remote-SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)

+### Pyspark
+PySpark can be used instead of the EC2 instance to prepare the data for the staging area.
+The [AWS Glue Job](https://github.com/NicolasImagawa/e-commerce-sales-pipeline/blob/main/cloud/scripts/pyspark/cluster.py) is created by default in the [terraform file](https://github.com/NicolasImagawa/e-commerce-sales-pipeline/blob/main/cloud/terraform/create_iac/main.tf)

+To avoid costs while testing any changes to the cluster, there is a [local version]() alongside instructions to install Spark in your local machine (if it has a Windows OS)

 ### Under development
 AWS Glue PySpark jobs - the code can be found [here](https://github.com/NicolasImagawa/e-commerce-sales-pipeline/blob/feature/cloud/cloud/scripts/pyspark/cluster.py)<br>
 Managing queues for multiple files loaded at once, probably with AWS SQS;
 Improve external table management and loading to the Warehouse.

 ## Contact
 If you have any questions or want to reach me out, you can contact me on the following channels: